David Shankbone: Israel

 In December 2007, he became the first of Wikinews's citizen journalists to interview a sitting head of state, Israeli President Shimon Peres.
 Miller was also profiled in the Columbia Journalism Review in January 2009, where his interviews were described as a "throwback to a time when Oriana Fallaci published long transcripts of her interviews in book form and David Frost broadcast a six-hour sit-down with Richard Nixon."
 Shankbone's interview was described by InformationWeek as a milestone in the development of Wikinews.

 Shankbone was invited to Israel by the Foreign Ministry and the America–Israel Friendship League, as part of a delegation of technology writers, including representatives from BusinessWeek, USA Today, PC Week, and Salon, to review the Israeli technology sector.
 David Saranga, spokesman at the consulate in New York explained, "More than once we have faced editors connected to Israel that appear on Wikipedia in English that do not represent the reality in Israel.
 We decided to initiate a visit by Shankbone to describe Israeli reality as it is."
-While there, he requested an interview with Israeli President Shimon Peres, which to his surprise was granted.
-However, Shankbone later admitted he considered it to be one of the worst interviews he had undertaken.
+While there, he requested an interview with President Peres, which to his surprise was granted; Shankbone later admitted he considered it to be one of the worst interviews he had undertaken, wishing it was more philosophical.
 He returned to Israel in 2009 to take photographs of the country and the Negev desert.